Mr. Phil Hightower

 BIOL 3090 Invertebrate Zoology Fun Facts:

-Spring 2015 Planned Office Hours: Listed below and by appointment as needed.
-Spring semester office hours will begin on January 8, the first class day, and end on April 30, the last class day.
-If you need anything, please see me during office hours and ask for help.
-I can also meet with small groups at the AAC for study sessions.
-The AAC * is a free tutoring center in the bottom floor of the library and is part of the Academic Support Center.
-Ask the student at the front desk when tutors are available to help with biology.
-Success is a choice you make by working hard and using all the resources available to you.
-(FYI: R is an abbreviation for Thursday in academic settings.)
+Spring 2016 Office Hours: Listed below and by appointment as needed.
+I can also meet with small groups for study sessions.
+The AAC* is a free tutoring center in the bottom floor of the Carlton Center.
+Ask the student at the front desk when tutors are available to help with your area of need.
+Choose success by using all the resources available to you.
+Office hours are for primarily for students.
+If you need anything, please see me and ask for help!

 M.S. in Biology, 2008, Valdosta State University